top of page

 Are you certified to work with someone who has had cancer?

-Absolutley!
-Our therapist is a Vodder School certified lymphatic therapist and is also certified in combined de-congestive therapy.
+Absolutely!
+Our therapist is a Vodder School certified lymphatic therapist and is also certified in combined decongestive therapy.
 The Vodder School is considered all around the world to be the gold standard in lymphatic training.
 During her studies, she had the privilege of studying under the world's leading physician in lymphedema diagnosis and treatment.
-Additionally, our therapist has studied extensively in the French osteopathic method of lymphatics with Dr. Bruno Chikly and his team.
+Additionally, our therapist has studied extensively in the French osteopathic method of lymphatics with Dr. Bruno Chikly and his team, and she teach assists for his program.

 What is the list of reputable schools?